Ironweed poster

 The inciting incident occurs at 17 minutes when Francis returns to work at the cemetery where his infant son is buried, forcing him to confront the grave and the guilt he's carried for over twenty years..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 36 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This shows the protagonist's commitment to Francis chooses to approach his old family home, crossing the threshold from complete avoidance into the possibility of confronting his past and seeking reconciliation., moving from reaction to action.
+This reveals the protagonist's commitment to Francis chooses to approach his old family home, crossing the threshold from complete avoidance into the possibility of confronting his past and seeking reconciliation., moving from reaction to action.

 At 72 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
 Structural examination shows that this crucial beat Helen collapses from her worsening illness, forcing Francis to recognize that his companion in survival is dying and that time is running out for all forms of redemption., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 107 minutes (75% through) represents the emotional nadir.
 Here, Helen dies alone in a flophouse, the "whiff of death" literal and devastating.
-Francis loses his closest companion and witness to his attempts at redemption., shows the protagonist at their lowest point.
+Francis loses his closest companion and witness to his attempts at redemption., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 115 minutes initiates the final act resolution at 81% of the runtime.
 Francis realizes that while he cannot undo the past or save Helen, he can choose to stop running.
 He understands that redemption isn't erasure of guilt, but the courage to face it and continue living., demonstrating the transformation achieved throughout the journey.